Request a free callback

 The data you submit will only be used by Slater and Gordon and only for the purpose of dealing with your enquiry

-Jennifer is a serious injury solicitor at Slater and Gordon in Manchester.
+Jennifer is a principal lawyer in our serious injury department at Slater and Gordon in Manchester.

 She handles cases for clients who have sustained a serious injury or have lost a family member as a result of an accident.
 Jennifer is particularly specialised in dealing with complex brain injury and spinal cord injury cases.